stephaneVercouillieBMID/slate/source/index.html.md

 ## Set a redirect URI and Certificates
 SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.
-SP provides tge JWKSet HTTPS endpoint exposing the signing and encryption public certificates.
+SP provides the JWKSet HTTPS endpoint exposing the signing and encryption public certificates of the SP.
-SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint.
+SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.

 # Authenticating the user